-ACES participates in the National School Lunch Program and School Milk Program.
-The National School Lunch Program (NSLP) is a federally assisted meal program operating under the U.S. Department of Agriculture (USDA).
-It operates in public and nonprofit private schools and residential child care institutions (RCCIs).
-The NSLP provides nutritionally balanced, low-cost or free lunches to children each school day.
-It was established under the National School Lunch Act, signed by President Truman in 1946.
+ACES Participates in the National School Program, School Lunch Program and School Milk Program.
+The National School Lunch Program is a federally assisted meal program operating in public and nonprofit private schools.
+It provides nutritionally balanced, low-cost or free lunches to children each school day.
 ACES is fortunate to be able to participate in The Community Eligibility Provision (CEP).
 CEP is a provision from the Healthy, Hunger-Free Kids Act of 2010 that allows schools to provide free breakfast and lunch to all students.
-Program applications and additional information are available at each of the ACES schools.
-Parents/Guardians should contact the school principal or designated school staff for additional information or assistance.
+All ACES schools participate in the CEP program which entitles all students to free breakfast and lunch with no application necessary.